Improving Bayesian posterior correlation analysis on Type Ia supernova luminosity evolution: Age Posterior Inference

 \section{Age Posterior Inference}

-The Age posterior can be a useful informant in forecasting future observations of the data it initially describes (e.g., the local Age estimates posterior may inform the possible light-curve parameters a particular SN in that environment can have as these two are significantly correlated in a recent study by \cite{Rigault2020}), and is hence aptly called the posterior predictive distribution.
+The Age posterior can be a useful informant in forecasting future observations of the data it initially describes (e.g., the local Age estimates posterior may inform the possible light-curve parameters a particular SN in that environment can have as these two are significantly correlated in a recent study by \cite{Rigault2020}).
 More applicable to our problem of making statistical inference between the relationship of HR and Age, we may use the Age posterior as a prior to a Bayesian model that estimates the correlation and slope (see Sec.~\ref{sec:correlation} and Sec.~\ref{sec:slope}, respectively).
 This technique is very similar to hierarchical Bayesian models where priors are conditioned on other priors (which is also true in our case).
-When we use the Age posterior as a prior in our model, it is a prior condition on other priors.
-The ``other priors'' are those defined in Equation 9 of \RoseMC.
+When we use the Age posterior distribution as a prior distribution in our model, it is conditioned on other priors defined in Equation 9 of \RoseMC.
 Unlike hierarchical Bayesian models, however, we do not fit for every prior at once, but instead opt for a stepwise process so that we can take advantage of Bayesian simulation results that others have already computed and published.